flatcar-archive/flatcar-docs/os/registry-authentication.md

+---
-# Using authentication for a registry
+title: Using authentication for a registry
+weight: 10
+---

 Many container image registries require authentication.
 This document explains how to configure container management software like Docker, Kubernetes, rkt, and Mesos to authenticate with and pull containers from registries like [Quay][quay-site] and [Docker Hub][docker-hub-site].